dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 ![](img//done.png){: .fancy .small }

+Well, almost, it might not quite be working yet.

 ### What About DNS?!?!

 You didn't actually have to do any DNS setup,  what happened?

-NameCheap set up all the right Domain Name Service Records automatically for you.
+NameCheap should have set up the right Domain Name Service Records automatically for you.
 In NameCheap you can inspect what it did:

 ![](img/a-records.jpg){: .fancy .large }